linode/docs/docs/guides/tools-reference/tools/how-to-install-and-configure-streamlink/index.md

 1. Confirm the installation with  **Y** and wait for the download and package installation to complete.
 You’re now ready to start streaming on your Ubuntu or Debian desktop computer.
 The steps in the following section covers those details.

     {{< note >}}
-If you receive a `No playable streams found on this URL` error, install Streamlink using the Python package manager (pip):
+If you receive a `No playable streams found on this URL` error, install Streamlink using the [Python Package Installer (pip)](/docs/guides/how-to-manage-packages-and-virtual-environments-on-linux/#what-is-pip):

-Check the version of your `pip` by running the below command:
+Check the version of your system's `pip` installation by running the command below:

     pip --version